jifox/nautobot-app-livedata/docs/admin/install.md

 ### Example Configuration for Nautobot Plugin Nornir

-The following configuration shows an example of how to configure the [Nautobot Plugin Nornir](https://docs.nautobot.com/projects/plugin-nornir/en/latest) (`nautobot_plugin_nornir`) app:
+The following configuration shows an example of how to configure the [Nautobot Plugin Nornir](https://docs.nautobot.com/projects/plugin-nornir/en/latest) app:

 ```python
 # In your nautobot_config.py